abhijit-mudigonda/abhijit-mudigonda.github.io/content/motives.md

 TBD!
 Fill out the [Schej](https://schej.it/e/2e6ec) to help decide :)

-Because I have some upcoming travel, we may not have our first meeting until Week 3.
+This was initially going to run all Spring, but I had some unexpected travel and then some unexpected work.
+As such, this will run during the month of May, starting the week of May 5th.

-I will speak by default.
+I am planning to speak all four weeks.
 If you would like to speak then please reach out and we can discuss scheduling, but there's no pressure at all to do so.